arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

 ### ESLOV Connector

 The Nicla Sense ME board features an onboard ESLOV connector meant as an **extension** of the I2C communication bus.
-This connector simplifies connecting various sensors, actuators, and other modules to the Nicla Sense ME without soldering or wiring.
+This connector simplifies the interaction between the Nicla Sense ME and various sensors, actuators, and other modules, without soldering or wiring.

 ![Nicla Sense ME built-in ESLOV connector](assets/eslov.png)

 The ESLOV connector is a small 5-pin connector with a 1.00 mm pitch; the mechanical details of the connector can be found in the connector's datasheet.

+The manufacturer part number of the ESLOV connector is SM05B-SRSS and its matching receptacle manufacturer part number is SHR-05V-S-B.
 The pin layout of the ESLOV connector is the following:

 1. VCC_IN (5V input)